- What is gaslighting

 “If you call describing the fact exaggerating, then I am.”

 No matter what name they call you, do not get distracted.
 Instead, bring back the topic in question and stay with it.

 - Things Narcissistic Fathers Say

 - Things Narcissistic Mothers Say

 Even though you now know how to combat a gaslighting parent or partner, confronting their abusive behavior may not be a good idea.

 Some gaslighters may suffer from narcissistic personality disorder2.

 Narcissistic parents or people have an inflated self-image.
 They feel a strong sense of power over others and believe they are always right.

 There can be long-term health effects of gaslighting.
 You may be better off keeping a distance from abusive people and protecting your mental health.

-The bottom line is gaslighting is a form of psychological abuse.
+The bottom line is gaslighting from parents is a form of psychological abuse.
 It has no place in a healthy relationship.